High Commission of the United Kingdom, Kampala: History

-Current Offices
+Current offices

-The development comprises three separate but closely-related buildings with a landscaped courtyard.
+The development comprises three separate but closely related buildings with a landscaped courtyard.
 Each building is composed of a concrete frame with a brick masonry envelope and hollow-clay-block floors.

 The construction runs counter to the direction of the steep site to create a rise from two storeys at the entrance side, through three storeys at courtyard level to four storeys at the lowest end.

 Fired clay is displayed in the walls, the roofs and parts of the floor.
 The bricks in the external wall are laid rough face out, contrasting with the grey-framed glass windows.

 The roof of the visa-consular building is also clay tile, but double pitched with a clerestory vent.
 In each wing of the main building, rooms are arranged in a row off a single-loaded corridor that faces the courtyard, allowing for cross-ventilation.
 Each room is simple, with a wooden door off the circulation spine.

-Residences

-A house on Kyadondo Road, Nakasero was leased for 99 years in 1962 for the Deputy High Commissioner.
-It transpired, however, that nothing more suitable could be found as the residence for the High Commissioner, so the property was altered for this purpose, and more bedrooms provided in an adjoining guest chalet.
-It has a swimming pool and squash court amongst the amenities used by the staff and is around half a hectare in size.

-Ten other houses were taken on long leases in the first few years after independence for other staff including the Deputy High Commissioner.
-A house was built on a site at 36 Upper Kololo Terrace in the late-1960s.